aivarsk/aivarsk.github.io/_posts/2022-08-11-json_dumps.md

 return result
 ```

 The main trick here is to over-allocate the memory needed for the resulting string.
-Without that, a new `result` string would be created each time and the content of the old `result` and `some_string` would be copied over it.
+Without that, a new `result` string would be created each time and the content of the old `result` and `some_string` would be copied over.
 With over-allocation, there is some extra space in the `result` string and reallocation and copying of content do not happen every time.
 I would simply double the size every time but CPython increases that by 25% on Linux and 50% on Windows.

 I made a change to replace `_PyAccu` with `_PyUnicodeWriter` and it resulted in a small performance boost in pyperformance benchmark as well.
 Turned out that `_PyAccu` was used only in two places so I replaces `_PyAccu` everywhere and deleted it completely.